Matschie's tree-kangaroo: Description

-With a body and head length of 20 to 32 in, Matschie's tree-kangaroo are much smaller than Australia's well-known red kangaroo.
+With a body and head length of 20 to 32 in, Matschie's tree-kangaroos are much smaller than Australia's well-known red kangaroo.
 An adult male weighs between 20 and 25 lb (9–11 kg).
 An adult female weighs between 15 and 20 lb (7–9 kg).

 There is no particular season in which they breed.
 Gestation lasts 44 days and joeys of captive bred individuals leave the pouch after 11 months.
 The average life span of the Matschie's tree-kangaroo in the wild is unknown, but is at least 14 years.
 The life span of the kangaroo in a zoo is about 20 years.

-The most distinctive trait of all tree-kangaroos is the hair whorl they possess.
-It is a patch of hair that goes out in many directions and its location ranges from up near the shoulders all the way down to the tail.
-The Matschie's tree-kangaroo is golden on its ventral side, lower parts of its limbs, ear edges, belly, and tail, and the rest of its body is a chestnut brown colour, except for usually having a dark stripe down its back.
-Their faces are typically an array of yellow and white colours.
-The Matschies' are similar in colour and size to Dendrolagus dorianus, the Doria's tree-kangaroo.
-Matschies' ears are small and bear-like looking and they do not have a good sense of hearing because of it.
-They have curved claws on their forelimbs and soft pads on their hind limbs that aid in their climbing ability, and they have some independent movement of their digits as well as good dexterity due to their forelimbs being able to bend a great deal.
-The 4th and 5th digit of their feet are enlarged, the 1st digit is absent, and the 2nd and 3rd digits are syndactylous (two digits that look like one fused together).
+A distinctive trait of all tree-kangaroos is the dorsal hair whorl they possess.
+The whorl is a region of hair that radiates outward in many directions and its location ranges from up near the shoulders and down to the tail.

+The Matschie's tree-kangaroo is golden ventrally, and on the lower parts of its limbs, its ear edges, belly, and tail.
+The rest of its body is a chestnut brown colour, with a darker stripe down its back.
+Their faces show a variable array of yellow and white hairs.
+The Matschie’s is similar in colour and size to Dendrolagus dorianus, the Doria's tree-kangaroo.
+It is also very closely related to Dendrolagus goodfellowi, the Goodfellow's tree-kangaroo, which was once considered a subspecies of the Matschie's.

-Scientists have discovered that the Matschie's are able to walk bipedally and there's a lot of rotation in their limbs for climbing.
-Out of all of the Dendrolagus species, the Matschie's tree-kangaroo is the best vertical climber and has more strength in its muscles than any others.
+The Matschie's tree-kangaroo doesn't have good hearing because of their small and bear-like ears.
+They have recurved claws on their forelimbs and soft pads on their hind limbs that aid in climbing.
+Out of all of the Dendrolagus species, the Matschie's tree-kangaroo is said to be the best vertical climber and is said to have more strength in its muscles than any others.

+Matschie’s tree-kangaroos have a moderate degree of dexterity due to the flexibility of their forelimbs and a limited ability to oppose their digits.
+The 4th and 5th digit of the foot are enlarged, the 1st digit is absent, and the 2nd and 3rd digits are syndactylous.

+Scientists have discovered that the Matschie's tree kangaroo is able to walk bipedally and their limbs have a wide range of motion.
 Their tails help to offset their balance while moving swiftly through the trees since their tails are about the same length as their head and body size.
 Sexual dimorphism is very low, with males and females being of about equal sizes.
-The upper and lower jaws of the Matschie's tree-kangaroos are different too in addition to them being different in body size.
-The upper jaw has three incisors, one canine, one premolar, and four molars, while the lower jaw has one very sharp incisor, no canines and low crowned molars.
+The upper and lower jaws of the Matschie's tree-kangaroo are different in their dental arrangement: the upper jaw contains three incisors, one canine, one premolar, and four molars, while the lower jaw has one very sharp incisor, no canines and low crowned molars.